RobinMeneust/CY-Path/README.md

 To play you must write in the console your answer when a question is asked.
 We have the following questions/answers :

+- "Enter 'l' (load) to load a save file, and 'n' (new) to start a new game"
+    - Type either l or n whether you want to load a save or create a new game
 - "How many players do you want ?
-(2 or 4)"
+(2 or 4)" (if you chose "new game")
     - Type either 2 or 4
 - "What is your next action ? ('m' (move) or 'f' (fence) or 's' (save))"
     - "m" : Move your pawn to the position that you will provide just after